Norbert Degoas: Death

 Around noon on September 2, 2013, Degoas left his house to make some purchases at a business located on Alem Street in the Playa Grande area.
 As he crossed Saavedra Street, the publicist was hit by a Chevrolet Spark, driven by Elizabeth Riadigos (wife of Julio Riadigos, owner of the Riadigos pharmacies), suffering internal trauma upon impact with the pavement.
 Since when the ambulance arrived he was conscious, it was thought to be a minor accident, however at the "Hospital Interzonal General de Acudos Oscar Alende" (HIGA), he had to undergo emergency surgery where he was induced into a pharmacological coma.
 He spent a week in intensive care, dying on September 9, at 5:30pm, due to cardiorespiratory arrest.
 His remains rest in the La Loma Cemetery, Mar del Plata.
 At the time of his death Norbert Degoas was 77 years old.

 Legacy

 In July 2020, social media profile Historia de la Televisión Marplatense uploaded a video of the studio recording of his iconic commercial for El Condor on its Twitter profile, becoming viral in Argentina.

+In 2016, directors Mariano Cohn and Gastón Duprat featured two of his commercials in the film The Distinguished Citizen.

+In September 2026, British DJ Fatboy Slim included one of Degoas's jingles, that of El Cóndor, in his performance in Buenos Aires.